Inclusion at Littleton Green

 Listed below is a brief overview of the various additional programmes we currently deliver to support all learners, where appropriate.
-If you wish to discuss your child's support programmes please do not hesitate to get in touch with your child's class teacher, Mrs Vickers (SENCO) or Mrs Weir (SENCO Assistant).
+If you wish to discuss your child's support programmes please do not hesitate to get in touch with your child's class teacher or Mrs Edmonds.

 - Speech and Language: individualised or group programmes devised by a Speech and Language Therapist who is assigned to our school.
 These are for children who have been referred, by the school or a medical professional, to be assessed by the S&L Therapy Sevice.
 These programmes can include speech sound production, language development and social skills, depending on the child's needs.